The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Basic features of the model

 As in the case of percolation, a lower bound for the critical value can be derived using the uniqueness of the infinite cluster above the critical point.
 Indeed, if one assumes that $p_c<p_{sd}$, the configuration at $p_{sd}$ must contain one infinite open cluster and one infinite dual open cluster (since the random-cluster model in the dual is then super-critical as well).
 Intuition indicates that such coexistence would imply that there is more than one infinite open cluster; an elegant argument (due to Zhang in the case of percolation) formalizes this idea.
 We refer to the exposition in Theorem (6.17) of~\cite{Grimmett} for full detail, but still give a sketch of the argument.

 The proof goes as follows, see Figure~\ref{fig:Zhang}.
 Assume that $p_c<p_{sd}$ and consider the random-cluster model with $p=p_{sd}$.
 There is an infinite open cluster, and therefore, we can choose a large box such that the infinite open cluster and the dual infinite open cluster touch the boundary with probability greater than $1-\ep$.
-The FKG inequality (through the so-called ``square-root trick'') implies that the infinite open cluster actually touches the top side of the box, using only edges outside the box, with probability greater than $1-\ep^{1/4}$.
+The FKG inequality (through the so-called ``square-root trick'': for two increasing events $A$ and $B$ with same probability, $\phi^{\xi}_{p,q,G}(A\cap B)\geq 1-(1-\phi^{\xi}_{p,q,G}(A))^{1/2}$) implies that the infinite open cluster actually touches the top side of the box, using only edges outside the box, with probability greater than $1-\ep^{1/4}$.
 We deduce that with probability at least $1-2\ep^{1/4}$, the infinite open cluster touches both the top and bottom sides, using only edges outside of the box.

 A similar argument implies that the infinite dual open cluster touches both the left- and right-hand sides of the box with probability at least $1-2\ep^{1/4}$.
 Therefore, with probability at least $1-4\ep^{1/4}$, the complement of the box contains an infinite open path touching the top of the box, one touching the bottom, and infinite dual open paths touching each of the vertical edges.
 Enforcing edges in the box to be closed, which brings only a positive multiplicative factor due to the finite energy property of the model, and choosing $\ep$ sufficiently small, we deduce that there are two infinite open clusters with positive probability.
-Since the infinite open cluster must be unique, this is a contradiction, which implies that $p_c\geq p_{sd}$.
+Since the infinite open cluster must be unique (see \cite{Grimmett} again), this is a contradiction, which implies that $p_c\geq p_{sd}$.

 When $p<p_{sd}\leq p_c$, there is no infinite cluster for any infinite-volume measure.
 General arguments imply uniqueness of the infinite-volume measure whenever $p\neq p_{sd}$ and $q\geq 1$ (see Theorem~(6.17) of \cite{Grimmett}).
 This fact will be useful in the sequel since, \emph{except at criticality}, we do not have to specify which infinite-volume measure is under consideration.
 We will denote the unique infinite-volume measure by $\phi_{p,q}$ when $p\neq p_{sd}$.